tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 That does it for our coverage of Pry's customization API.
 I definitely encourage you to explore Pry's configurations as many of these customizations can be pretty handy at times, even if they're not useful for you on a day-to-day basis.
-For now though, we move on to Pry's built-in command system.
+For now though, we move on to Pry's command system.

 ### Commands and the Pry command system

-Adding new commands to Pry is one of the easiest ways to add new functionality to Pry.
 Pry takes great pride in its command system as one of the things that sets it apart from other REPLs.
+And not just because adding new commands to Pry is one of the easiest ways to add new functionality to Pry.
 The trick up Pry's sleeve is that Pry commands aren't methods like they might seem.
-Rather, they are special strings that are caught by Pry before the input buffer is evaluated.
+Rather, they are special strings that are intercepted by Pry before the input buffer is evaluated.
 This approach has a number of advantages:

 - Commands can do things that methods cannot do, such as modifying the input buffer or using non-standard naming conventions as demonstrated earlier by the